gautam-patadiya/vue-laravel-file-manager/README.md

 Added few new things
  - Permission for Upload and Delete button
  - New **insert** option into ContextMenu.
 When user select files and click on that option component will throw root event **fm-selected-items** with selected items as a object.
- - Additional Parameter for initalization
+ - Additional Header for in all HTTP request

 ![Laravel File Manager](https://raw.github.com/alexusmai/vue-laravel-file-manager/master/src/assets/laravel-file-manager.gif?raw=true)